 This SOPs below involve focusing your attention on targets of interest.
 The GM may award you a special roll to notice items of interest related to those targets – threats, attempts at Stealth or Shadowing, or other points of interest – or may give you a small bonus if anyone would get such a roll.
 However, the GM may penalize your attempts to notice things other than that focus when the SOP is in play.
 See notes in the linked article.

-- Like a Hawk: You keep a close watch on some person or item of interest: a dependent, a buddy, other members of the party, etc. This may help you quickly notice an absence, a change in behavior, etc. With the GM’s permission, the target of your attention can vary (such as “current client” if you are a bodyguard).
-Keep in mind that a large number of targets or hard-to-follow targets will seriously divert your attention from everything else.
+You keep a close watch on some person or item of interest: a dependent, a buddy, other members of the party, etc. This may help you quickly notice an absence, a change in behavior, etc. With the GM’s permission, the target of your attention can vary (such as “current client” if you are a bodyguard).
+Keep in mind that a large number of targets or a hard-to-follow target will seriously divert your attention from everything else.

 Musicians are notorious for performance- or practice-related superstitions and routines (among other oddities and peccadillos).
 Unless noted otherwise, the following ideas for fantasy bards or other music-makers are from the article Dungeon Fantasy: The Musical! (feat.
 Bards).

 Also known as “Brahms and Liszt” (a real term!) or “Dungeon Dean Martin”.
 You actually do sing or play better when soused (+1 skill instead of a penalty).
 (This is the performance version of Drunken Fighting, the combat perk that lets you fight better when drunk.
 Leave some extra room in that lute case for one bourbon, one scotch, and one beer.)